HirbodBehnam/MTProtoProxyInstaller/README.md

 So basically Fake TLS is here in order make the proxies censorship resistent.
 So does it makes it censorship-resistent? _Well yes but actually, no_.

 Some of you guys tested it for me!
 And here are the results: Most likely, _Private Proxies_ do not get banned.
-Some guy told me that he had a private server with about 1k users and it's not blocked yet!
+Some guy told me that he had a private server with about 1k users and it's not blocked yet.
 So it looks like that it's undetectable by Iran's DPI.
 But unfortunately, _Public Proxies_ are still getting blocked.
-It looks like(totally not sure ) that they are using TL-Client bots (The users that are not users but they are bots; [example api](https://github.com/sochix/TLSharp)) are scanning the channels randomly for mtproto links and then they block it's IP.
+It looks like (totally not sure) that they are using TL-Client bots (The users that are not users but they are bots; [example api](https://github.com/sochix/TLSharp)) are scanning the channels randomly for mtproto links and then they block it's IP.
 They usually get blocked in 2 hours.
 If you are planing to sell mtproto, your server may got blocked if it is shared alot.
-You can plain tunnel it through a domestic server to make sure that your forien server is safe.
+You can plain tunnel it through a domestic server to make sure that your foreign server is safe.

+You are still reading?
+Good.
+Because I have something for you: As I said before, Iran most likely use bots to scan the channels to detect proxy links.
+So to counter this, I've written a small bot to protect the proxy links with a captcha.
+Here is the [link](https://github.com/HirbodBehnam/CaptchaBot).
+In this case bots can't access the links and unless people do not share it in other channels, they have to manually go and extract the link of proxy.

 <details><summary>What it used to be</summary>